informalsystems/hermes/guide/src/commands/path-setup/connections.md

 FLAGS:
-    --client-a CLIENT-A       identifier of client hosted on chain `a`; default: None (creates a new client) --client-b CLIENT-B       identifier of client hosted on chain `b`; default: None (creates a new client)
+    --client-a CLIENT-A       identifier of client hosted on chain `a`; default: None (creates a new client) --client-b CLIENT-B       identifier of client hosted on chain `b`; default: None (creates a new client) --delay DELAY             delay period parameter for the new connection (seconds) (default: 0)
 ```

 ## Examples